 What is a night guard?

 For those unfamiliar, a night guard is a kind of mouth protector that covers the biting surfaces of your teeth.
 While night guard is what it is most commonly called, it has other names, such as a mouth guard, occlusal guard, bite splint, dental guard, nocturnal bite plate, etc. Suggesting an upper or lower night guard depends on the patient’s case severity.
-As a dental professional, it’s important to know everything about a dental night guard to ease a patient’s concerns beforehand.
+As a dental professional, it’s important to know everything about an occlusal guard to ease a patient’s concerns beforehand.

 To ensure that night guards are medically necessary, you can assess their bite and deterioration with an intraoral scanner.
 Paired with CAD/CAM technology, you and your patients can get a better picture of the current situation before crafting the perfect night guard.